MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 Because of its length, the ALTER DATABASE syntax is separated into the multiple topics.

 ALTER DATABASE
-The current topic provides the syntax for setting file and filegroup options, for setting database options, and for setting the database compatability level.
+The current topic provides the syntax and related information for setting file and filegroup options, for setting database options, and for setting the database compatability level.

 [ALTER DATABASE File and Filegroup Options](../../t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md&tabs=sqldb-mi)
-Provides the syntax for adding and removing files and filegroups from a database, and for changing the attributes of the files and filegroups.
+Provides the syntax and related information for adding and removing files and filegroups from a database, and for changing the attributes of the files and filegroups.

 [ALTER DATABASE SET Options](../../t-sql/statements/alter-database-transact-sql-set-options.md&tabs=sqldb-mi)
-Provides the syntax for changing the attributes of a database by using the SET options of ALTER DATABASE.
+Provides the syntax and related information for changing the attributes of a database by using the SET options of ALTER DATABASE.

 [ALTER DATABASE Compatibility Level](../../t-sql/statements/alter-database-transact-sql-compatibility-level.md&tabs=sqldb-mi)
-Provides the syntax for the SET options of ALTER DATABASE that are related to database compatibility levels.
+Provides the syntax and related information for the SET options of ALTER DATABASE that are related to database compatibility levels.

 ## Syntax